-In August 2018 the Company applied for the necessary permits to initiate a drill program on the recently acquired Haidee patented claim within the Arnett project.
-In September 2018, all permits were received and on October 2, 2018 Revival announced the commencement of a 1,000-meter core drill program at Haidee with the intention to confirm the continuity and tenor of mineralization over approximately 300 meters of strike (see October 2, 2018 press release for details).
+In August 2018 the Company applied for the necessary permits to initiate a drill program on the Haidee patented claim within the Arnett project.
+In September 2018, all permits were received for drilling at Haidee and on October 2, 2018 Revival commenced a 932-meter core drill program to confirm the continuity and tenor of mineralization over approximately 400 meters of strike.